Krisila/MAYOCLINIC_PROJECTFINAL/README.md

 This data will be displayed by patient (NOT photo), and the CE and LAA will be portions of a whole the images represent.
 For example, someone may have a result of 0.75 CE and 0.25 LAA.
 I am curious as to whether the difficulty of this project relates to the variation of each image.
-I wander if focusing on the components of the tissue, rather than the tissue itself would help to better train a model.
+I wonder if focusing on the components of the tissue, rather than the tissue itself would help to better train a model.
 I think a lot of what is preventing a successful model in this case is the shape or size of the tissue.

 ## Selection of Data
 The training data is provided in the form of TIF files.
 There are over a thousand of the high resolution files available to use for the model.
 The training set includes 754 of these photos.
+The test set ony incldudes 4 of these photos, and there is a seperate data set with unknown classifications for use.
 Each photo has a corresponding image ID.
 The image ID is comprised of the patient ID and the photo number.
 Some patients have multiple photos, and they will all need to be accounted for when calculating the final predictions.
 ### Training Data
 ![image](https://user-images.githubusercontent.com/84781380/184836452-11335068-e578-4d2d-800f-6c5028f50430.png)